magnusfeuer/sigfs/README.md

 3. **Easy to integrate**
-   Sigfs is purely interfaced by file operations such as `open()`, `read()`, `write()`, and `[e]poll()`, enabling any programming language with file I/O support to publish and subscribe to signals without any libraries or other dependenceies.
+   Sigfs is purely interfaced by file operations such as `open()`, `read()`, `write()`, and `[e]poll()`, enabling any programming that can read and write to a file to publish and subscribe to signals without any libraries or other dependenceies.

 2. **Scalable**
    Grouping ten signals into each publish / write operations, increasing the number of subscribers from one to ten halves the signal throughput from ~1,000,000 to ~500,000.
-   **MORE**
+   **MORE DATA TO BE PROVIDED**

 3. **Secure** *Not yet implemented*
    The sigfs configuration file whitelists uids and gids that can